Chronic Illness Management

 How We Can Help

 The nursing and therapy staff at Western Illinois Home Health Care are tackling these issues by providing a holistic approach to all the patient’s needs.
 By addressing the behavioral diagnoses we hope to increase compliance with overall health measures and decrease the likelihood of hospitalization.

 Our services are comprehensive and delivered by a multidisciplinary team of nurses, therapists and home health aides who are providing the following interventions:

 Our treatment goals include:

 Restoring Wholeness At Home provides short-

-We would love to partner with you to provide home care services for your patients who may struggle with mental health and physical complications.
-Please let us know when we can meet with you to discuss our program.
-Please call us at 800-
+We would love to partner with you to provide home care services for your patients and/or your loved ones who may struggle with mental health and physical complications.

 |How To Reach Us|